Contact Info

 Testing the motion sensor

-When the plugin for the motion sensor has been loaded, the current pitch, roll and heave value (when applicable) should be displayed in green in the "Data View" window.
+When the plugin for the motion sensor has been loaded, the current pitch, roll and heave values (when applicable) should be displayed in green in the "Data View" window.
 Please note that the calibrated values will be displayed here, so values of 0.0 could be displayed.

-The second test is to check whether the data is recorded to a raw data file correctly.
+The second test is to check whether the data is recorded correctly to a raw data file.
 Motion data will always be recorded, no matter whether the motion sensor has been enabled in the "Calibration" tab of the preferences dialog.
 When this checkbox has been disabled, it means that the motion data will be ignored while post processing the data.
 When a project has been created or loaded, click the record button to record some data.

 Since offsets and axes directions have not yet been applied to the raw data, you will always be able to reprocess the data with a different motion sensor configuration.
 Just go to the "Advanced Motion Sensor Configuration" screen by clicking the "Motion Sensor Configuration..." button in the "Calibration" tab.
 After making changes to the configuration, just launch the "Sounding Wizard" again.